Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Experiments

 Joint depth upsampling leverages the explicit structure detail of the input image as a guidance and transfers it to the target low-resolution depth map for enhancing spatial resolution.
 With this application, we demonstrate the synergy of the structure details from clean input images and the proposed learnable scene structure from SSGNet.

-For this experiment, we choose MMSR~\cite{dong2022learning} as a baseline depth upsampling network.
+For this experiment, we choose MMSR~\citep{dong2022learning} as a baseline depth upsampling network.
 MMSR introduces a mutual modulation strategy with the cross-domain adaptive filtering and adopts a cycle consistency loss to train the model in a fully self-supervised manner.
-Instead of directly using the input image as the guidance, we employ the structure guidance from the pretrained SSGNet in~\Figref{experiment}(a), and follow the training scheme of MMSR for fair comparisons such that all the supervised methods are trained on NYUv2 dataset.
+Instead of directly using the input image as the guidance, we employ the structure guidance from the pretrained SSGNet in~\cref{experiment}(a), and follow the training scheme of MMSR for fair comparisons such that all the supervised methods are trained on NYUv2 dataset.
+Note that the results from SSGNet equipped are denoted as Ours.

-We also follow the evaluation protocol described in~\cite{dong2022learning} to quantitatively measure the root mean square error (RMSE) and the mean absolute error (MAE).
-To be specific, we use the Middlebury stereo dataset 2005~\cite{scharstein2007learning}, 2006~\cite{hirschmuller2007evaluation}, and 2014~\cite{scharstein2014high}\footnote{Since Middlebury 2003 provides neither depth maps nor camera parameters, we could not use it in this evaluation.}, and augment them, which provides 40, 72, and 308 image-depth pairs, respectively, using a public code\footnote{Downloaded from \url{https://rb.gy/bxyqgi}}.
+We also follow the evaluation protocol described in~\citep{dong2022learning} to quantitatively measure the root mean square error (RMSE) and the mean absolute error (MAE).
+To be specific, we use the Middlebury stereo dataset 2005~\citep{scharstein2007learning}, 2006~\citep{hirschmuller2007evaluation}, and 2014~\citep{scharstein2014high}\footnote{Since Middlebury 2003 provides neither depth maps nor camera parameters, we could not use it in this evaluation.}, and augment them, which provides 40, 72, and 308 image-depth pairs, respectively, using a public code\footnote{Downloaded from \url{https://rb.gy/bxyqgi}}.

-We compare with various state-of-the-art models, including supervised, DKN~\cite{kim2021deformable}, FDKN~\cite{kim2021deformable} and FDSR~\cite{he2021towards}, and self-supervised manners, P2P~\cite{lutio2019guided} and MMSR~\cite{dong2022learning}.
-As shown in \tabref{depth_table}, MMSR with our SSGNet embedded achieves the best performance in almost datasets over the comparison methods.
-Our SSGNet brings the performance gain over the second best method is about 10.4$\%$ and 11.8$\%$ with respect to RMSE and MAE, respectively.
-It is also noticeable that the scene structure contributes to reducing the errors in the star-like object boundary and the inside surface, visualized in \Figref{depth_figure}.
+We compare with various state-of-the-art models, including supervised, DKN~\citep{kim2021deformable}, FDKN~\citep{kim2021deformable} and FDSR~\citep{he2021towards}, and self-supervised manners, P2P~\citep{lutio2019guided} and MMSR~\citep{dong2022learning}.
+As shown in \cref{depth_table}, MMSR with our SSGNet embedded achieves the best performance in almost datasets over the comparison methods.
+Our SSGNet brings the performance gain over the second best method (MMSR) is about 10.4$\%$ and 11.8$\%$ with respect to RMSE and MAE, respectively.
+It is also noticeable that the scene structure contributes to reducing the errors in the star-like object boundary and the inside surface, visualized in \cref{depth_figure}.
 We highlight that the result demonstrates the strong generalization capabilities of our SSGNet on unseen data again.